Nikon D600 vs Sony A9

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D600 does not offer wifi capability.
+In contrast, the D600 does not provide wifi capability.

 Both the D600 and the A9 have been discontinued, but can regularly be found used on eBay.
 The D600 was replaced by the Nikon D610, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Sony A9 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D600 and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.